top of page

 • What happens next?

-After the intake call, you will be matched with an appropriate clinician and the two of you (or more for couples therapy) will schedule a first session.
+After your complete the intake call or form, you will be matched with an appropriate clinician who will reach out to you to schedule a consult of first session.
 During your first session, you will have the opportunity to express in depth what is challenging you and also to also express your hopes, concerns and fears.
 This will give you a chance for both you and your therapists assess the overall fit.
 During your first 2-4 sessions, we will conduct a thorough evaluation, including your history, current challenges and level of functioning.
 For couples, this will take on elements of individual evaluation and the history of your current and past relationships.
 Couples are seen jointly including when exploring individual histories while in couples or relationship therapy.

 • How often will we meet and for how long?